openebs-archive/e2e-tests/experiments/chaos/cspc_pod_disruption_budget/README.md

 - Check it the corresponding pool pod is evicted.

-- Drain another node where CSPC pool pod is created.
-Now, the pool pod should not be evicted because of pod disruption budget created.
+- Drain another node where CSPC pool pod is scheduled.
+Pool pod should not be evicted because of pod disruption budget created.

 - Pod disruption budget will be created during cStor volume provisioning.
 It will look similar to following snippet.